CtrlK

 Conciseness

-The skill is mostly efficient with concrete curl commands, but the Examples section at the bottom largely duplicates the Usage section (e.g., 'Get all boards' repeats 'List boards').
-The Notes section is useful but could be tighter.
+The skill is mostly efficient with concrete curl commands, but the Examples section at the bottom largely duplicates the Usage section (e.g., listing boards appears twice).
+The Notes section includes some useful info (rate limits) but the security warning is something Claude already knows.

 2 / 3